Latest update: 05.08.2025 | by Lili

 There are several physical marketplaces notorious for selling counterfeits in the country.
 For example, the international market of the village Wólka Kosowska near Warsaw is one of the largest trading spots for counterfeits in Poland and Central Europe.

-The market is grouped into various national sections, e.g. Chinese, Vietnamese, etc. Wólka Kosowska is not just a B2C market, but it also serves as a distribution point for (often fake) goods across Poland.
+The market is grouped into various national sections, e.g., Chinese, Vietnamese, etc. Wólka Kosowska is not just a B2C market, but it also serves as a distribution point for (often fake) goods across Poland.
 Virtually any kind of product (and/or its counterfeited version) is available here.

 Bakalarska (in Warsaw), Ch Ptak (near Lódz), and various border towns near Germany have also come under scrutiny for trading fake goods (mostly clothing and footwear).
 However, these sellers are often small timers, or little fish, who simply sell whatever products they’re given.
 They’re like the mythical hydra’s heads: when one goes down, two pop up in its stead.

-Law enforcement, while eager to act against counterfeiters, often lack the necessary resources and specific online brand protection expertise.
+Law enforcement, while eager to act against counterfeiters, often lacks the necessary resources and specific online brand protection expertise.
 This is why they welcome assistance from brands in any form: information, documentation, and even joint action with brand protection experts.

 As the World Trademark Review’s report on the subject puts it: “quite often the authorities inquire whether any brand owner’s specialist would assist them in a control raid to make the first ‘field verification’ of suspect products.”

+While Amazon.pl gives brands further opportunities to sell their products in Poland, it also poses certain risks pertaining to counterfeiting and grey marketing.
 Don’t let your brand suffer the consequences; reach out to us and learn how we can help protect your brand.